shannonmitchell/merlintechs-source/docs/linuxdocs/dns/dns.rst

 - At the top of the tree you have the 'root' dns servers(https://en.wikipedia.org/wiki/DNS_root_zone)
 - root dns servers handle queries for the last part of the fqdn(.com, .org...)
 - When you buy a domain from a domain name registrar, you provide at least 2 ips for your dns servers.
-- NS or special glue records for your new domain are set up in the root servers for each ip of your dns servers.
+- NS or special glue records for your new domain are set up in the root servers which point your domain to the registrar's dns servers(usually).
+- The registrar's dns servers are usually configure via NS or glue records to point your domain to the ip addresses provided during registration.
 - Your dns servers and are now authoritative for your new domain(responsible for replying to queries for this domain).
 - You can also delegate subdomains downstream of your parent domains to other dns servers using NS or glue records.
 - Forwarders(upstream domain server ips) are configured on your dns server that are queried when your domain server isn't authoritative for a requested domain or subdomains.